 Categories

 Caledon OPP Police Press Releases

-(CALEDON, ON) – Officers from the Caledon Detachment of the Ontario Provincial Police (OPP) are investigating weapon-related incidents.
+(CALEDON, ON) – Officers from the Caledon Detachment of the Ontario Provincial Police (OPP) have recovered a stolen vehicle and arrested three individuals from an alert by the police vehicle’s Automated Licence Plate Recognition (ALPR) system.

+Categories